zitadel/zitadel/docs/docs/guides/integrate/pat.md

 ---

-A Personal Access Token (PAT) is basically a ready to use token which can be used as Authorization Header.
+A Personal Access Token (PAT) is a ready to use token which can be used as _Authorization_ header.
 At the moment ZITADEL only allows PATs for machine accounts (service users).

 It is an alternative to the JWT profile authentication where the service user has a key to authenticate.
 Read more about that [here](serviceusers)